bbc/audio-orchestration/tutorial/Readme.md

 You'll also need a spreadsheet or text editor that can export to plain-text `csv` files (e.g.
 Microsoft Excel or Google Docs) to create the metadata table.

-This template is written mostly in JavaScript, and you'll need `nodejs` (with the package manager `yarn` recommended) to compile it before you can view it in the browser.
+This template is written mostly in JavaScript, and you'll need `nodejs` to compile it before you can view it in the browser.
 You'll also need `ffmpeg` and `python2` to encode the media and convert the metadata files.
 We recommend you use `git` to checkout this repository.

 _These instructions assume you're on a Mac and comfortable installing software using homebrew.
 Other operating systems and installation methods are available, but the required steps might